| | |

 Sew along the folded edge.
 Repeat on the second sleeve.

 Fold the side edges of the sleeve in 1/4 inch and another 1/4 inch to conceal the raw edge.
 Then, right sides together, line up the edge of the sleeve to the edge of the armhole.
-All of the raw edges should be facing up towards the top of the top.
+All of the raw edges should be facing up towards the top.

 Repeat with the second sleeve.
 (Ignore that the sleeve edges aren’t folded over, I re-did them after this picture.)
 Flip the shirt around and line the sleeve edges up on the other side.
 Sew the sleeves to the bodice, 1/4 inch from the edge.